About us

 This is how the hospital came to be formed and now runs from its current home in Orsett, Essex.

-In our early days we were seeing only a few casualties each week, that number has now risen and we often get between 50 and 100 phone calls calls a day and frequently have 200-300 patients ( or more) in the Hospital at any one time
+In our early days we were seeing only a few casualties each week, that number has now risen and we often get between 50 and 100 phone calls a day and frequently have 200-300 patients (or more) in the Hospital at any one time

-When the new Hospital and Education facilities are built, we will be able to deal with a lot more casualties and orphaned wildlife
+Now the new Hospital and Education facilities have been built, we are able to deal with a lot more casualties and orphaned wildlife

-No sick, injured or orphaned animal is turned away, requiring that the hospital operates 24 hours a day, 7 days a week.
-Staffed by only a handful of dedicated volunteers and Sue herself, who often have to work in hazardous conditions, late at night and in adverse weather.
-We cannot always guarantee to come out and collect an animal but will always accept one brought to the South Essex Wildlife Hospital
+No sick, injured or orphaned animal is turned away, requiring that the hospital operates 7 days a week.
+Staffed by paid veterinary staff, a handful of dedicated volunteers and Sue herself, who often have to work in hazardous conditions, late at night and in adverse weather.
+We cannot always guarantee to come out and collect an animal but will always accept one brought to South Essex Wildlife Hospital

-We have the only animal ambulance and hospital facilities of its kind within our area, covering most of Essex, East London and North Kent.
-The team will often travel much further, for example when the canoeists are required for a difficult swan rescue.
+We have the only hospital facilities of its kind within our area, covering most of Essex, East London and North Kent.

 The cost of food, equipment, fuel and vets bills is met solely by public donations, for which we are extremely grateful.
 Without this valuable support, SEWH would cease to exist, and we would be unable to prevent the suffering of many stricken wild animals in urgent and desperate need of our help.